den0un/CsgoReportBot/README.md

 <p>-pip install pycryptodome</p>

 # What you need
-<p>First of all you need Steam Accounts that have steam guard disabled (this makes the login process much easier).
+<p>First of all you need Steam Accounts that have steam guard disabled (this code can not work with Steam Guard).
 Then you get the accounts and put them to the usernames/passwords txt file.</p>

 Note: make sure that every username is at the same line as the password on the txt files !!<br>